 Conflict of Interests.
 In the letter accompanying the article, Authors must declare whether they obtained funds, or other forms of personal or institutional financing – or if they are under contract – from Companies whose products are mentioned in the article.
 This declaration will be treated by the Editor as confidential, and will not be sent to the referees.
 Accepted articles will be published accompanied by a suitable declaration, stating the source and nature of the financing.

-–Software and text: please saving files in .DOC or in .RTF format.
+- Software and text: please saving files in .DOC or in .RTF format.

-–Illustrations: a) send pictures in separate files from text and tables; b) software and format: preferably send images in .TIFF or .JPEG or .PDF format, resolution at least 300 dpi (100 x 150 mm).
+- Illustrations: a) send pictures in separate files from text and tables; b) software and format: preferably send images in .TIFF or .JPEG or .PDF format, resolution at least 300 dpi (100 x 150 mm).

-The text must be written in English.
+Original and short articles and reviews must be written in English.
 The paper must include:

-3. A set of key words (in English);
+- A set of key words

 The first page of the manuscript must also contain the names of the Authors and the Institute or organisation to which each Author is affiliated; the category under which the Authors wish the work to be published (although the final decision rests with the Editor); the name, mailing address, and telephone and fax numbers of the Author to whom correspondence and the galley proofs should be sent.